 Open a serial console to your device and select option 8.
-Turn off FIPS Mode and reset allowed
+Turn off FIPS Mode and reset allowed encryption strength for SSL.

 Turning Off FIPS Level 1 and Resetting Encryption Strength from the Serial Console

 Please choose the operation to perform: